 Huge markup on insurance

-That’s right, motor vehicle dealers have been provided a restricted insurance license to sell GAP Insurance, New Vehicle Replacement Insurance, and Extended Warranty on your vehicle.
+That’s right, motor vehicle dealers have been provided with a restricted insurance license to sell New Vehicle Replacement Insurance and Extended Warranty on your vehicle.
 What most people don’t know is that the markup is huge — 40, 50 and even 60% or higher commission charged by the dealers and built into these products.
-Let’s breakdown these products:
+Let’s break down these products:

 - New Vehicle Replacement Insurance: As mentioned above, your existing insurer will settle any total loss claim based on the current depreciated value of your vehicle.
 With NVR you will benefit from the insurance proceeds to buy a brand new vehicle without any additional costs to you.